Johann Rupert: Other interests

 Rupert is a former cricketer and founded the Laureus Sport for Good Foundation in 1990.
 Laureus funds 65 projects globally, with the goal of using sport to tackle social issues, having a particular emphasis on underprivileged children.
 He co-founded the Sports Science Institute with his friends Morne du Plessis and Tim Noakes.
 Rupert also developed the Gary Player designed, Leopard Creek Golf Club in Mpumalanga, South Africa which is one of South Africa's top three golf courses, and rated number 25 outside the United States of America (Golf Digest).
 He has also played in the annual Gary Player Invitational golf tournament to assist fellow South African and friend Gary Player raise funds for various children's charities.
-He serves as Chairman of the South African PGA Tour and Chairman of the South African Golf Development Board.
-In 2007 he was elected into South African Sports Hall of Fame and in 2009 was inducted into the South African Golf Hall of Fame.
+He is chairman of the South African PGA Tour and Chairman of the South African Golf Development Board.
+In 2007, he was elected into South African Sports Hall of Fame and in 2009 was inducted into the South African Golf Hall of Fame.

 In 2008, Rupert bought a 50% stake in English Premiership Rugby club Saracens through his Remgro company.
 In 2018, having won three premiership titles and two Champions Cups, Rupert sold his stake to chairman Nigel Wray.

 Following his younger brother Anthonij's death in a car accident in 2001 he took over the L'Ormarins wine estate.
 Anthonij was head of Rupert & Rothschild Vignerons.
 Rupert initiated a project to enhance the farm in memory of his late brother.

 He was council member of the South Africa Foundation and trustee of the Southern African Nature Foundation, The Institute of Directors in Southern Africa, Business South Africa and Die Suid-Afrikaanse Akademie vir Wetenskap en Kuns and Managing Trustee and member of the investment committee, Nelson Mandela Children's Fund.
-He served on the Daimler Chrysler International Advisory Board.
+He was on the Daimler Chrysler International Advisory Board.

-Following in the footsteps of his father Anton, Rupert is also a committed conservationist.
-In addition to conserving about 25,000 hectares in the Graaff Reinet area, he is also chairman of the Peace Parks Foundation.
+Following in the footsteps of his father Anton, Rupert is also a conservationist.
+In addition to conserving about 25,000 hectares in the Graaff Reinet area, he is chairman of the Peace Parks Foundation.